-A study reported in the Journal of Gerontechnology in 2001 actually used the Mother’s Joy doll pictured above.
+A study¹ reported in the Journal of Gerontechnology in 2001 actually used one of the Cuddle Baby dolls (pictured above).
 The study reported on the effects that dolls had on a group of people in a long-term care facility in Japan, most whom had dementia, and all who suffered from Sundowners syndrome.
 For the most part the dolls influenced behavior in a significant way; behavior classified as: “no reaction, close observation (of the doll), care giving, and communication with other patients.”
 There was a small group that seemed to be completely uninterested in the dolls, which reinforces our point that doll therapy is not for everyone.

 The researchers described the affect caring for a doll had on one subject of the study:

-We monitored the activities of an individual patient with (Figure 4a) and without (Figure 4b) intervention with Doll B. She took extensive care of the baby doll during the intervention period.
+We monitored the activities of an individual patient with and without intervention with (a doll).
+She took extensive care of the baby doll during the intervention period.
 However, in the absence of the doll, she became agitated and tended to wander around, while during doll intervention she was calm and gentle.

 The study reinforces what we know, that for many people with dementia, doll therapy is a meaningful and effective intervention.
-A bonus is their finding that more realistic looking and feeling dolls were significantly better at soliciting positive responses, and our Mother’s Joy performed the best of three dolls used in the study!
+A bonus is their finding that more realistic looking and feeling dolls were significantly better at soliciting positive responses, and our Cuddle Baby performed the best of three dolls used in the study!